awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 Configure alerts in Amazon OpenSearch Service to get notified when data from one or more indices meets certain conditions\.
 For example, you might want to receive an email if your application logs more than five HTTP 503 errors in one hour, or you might want to page a developer if no new documents have been indexed in the last 20 minutes\.

 Alerting requires OpenSearch or Elasticsearch 6\.2 or later\.
-For full documentation, including API descriptions, see the [Alerting](https://opensearch.org/docs/latest/monitoring-plugins/alerting/index/) in the OpenSearch documentation\.
+For full documentation, including API descriptions, see [Alerting](https://opensearch.org/docs/latest/monitoring-plugins/alerting/index/) in the OpenSearch documentation\.
 This topic highlights the differences in alerting in OpenSearch Service compared to the open\-source version\.

 ## Getting started with alerting<a name="alerting-getstarted"></a>